sendinblue/APIv3-java-library/docs/ResellerApi.md

 <a name="updateResellerChild"></a>
 # **updateResellerChild**
-> updateResellerChild(childAuthKey, resellerChild)
+> updateResellerChild(childIdentifier, resellerChild)

-Updates infos of reseller&#39;s child based on the childAuthKey supplied
+Update info of reseller&#39;s child based on the child identifier supplied

 ### Example
 ```java